 Your data, your privacy and the GDPR

-I am a registered sole trader operating as Rachael Mortimer Proofreading Services, offering freelance proofreading services to a variety of clients.
+I am a registered sole trader operating as Rachael Mortimer Proofreading Services, offering freelance proofreading and editing services to a variety of clients.

 Why do I collect data from you?

 I gather and use certain information about you to:

 • respond to requests for information (e.g. my availability or a quote for proofreading)

 • provide information (e.g. about my proofreading service)

 • allow me to contact you while a proofreading project is ongoing.